BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 request was made.
 However, any Open Data requests will be processed by AWS in the AWS region in which your request was made.

+**82.2.** Location Data provided through Amazon Location Service should be evaluated for accuracy as appropriate for your use case.
+You are responsible for making your own assessment of whether your use of Amazon Location Service meets applicable legal and regulatory requirements.
+You and your End Users are solely responsible for all decisions made, advice given, actions taken, and failures to take action based on your use of Amazon Location Service.

-**82.2.** AWS may change, deprecate, or discontinue any Geolocation Provider or Geolocation Provider Feature at any time upon notice to you.
+**82.3.** AWS may change, deprecate, or discontinue any Geolocation Provider or Geolocation Provider Feature at any time upon notice to you.
 We will provide you with prior notice of any deprecation or discontinuation of a Geolocation Provider or Geolocation Provider Feature where practicable under the circumstances.

-**82.3.** For Geolocation Providers other than Open Data, you may not:
+**82.4.** For Geolocation Providers other than Open Data, you may not:

 a.
 Scrape, systematically collect, duplicate, store, or cache the data provided to you from Amazon Location Service (e.g., map tiles, forward and